Rahilshah01/Rahilshah01/README.md

 # 💫 About Me:
-Hi, I'm Rahil Shah👋<br>🎓 MS in Data Science Student @ Stevens Institute of Technology <br>I am an aspiring **Data Scientist** and **Machine Learning Engineer** with a passion for turning raw data into actionable insights.
+## 👋 Hi, I'm Rahil Shah <br>🎓 MS in Data Science Student @ Stevens Institute of Technology
+<br>I am an aspiring **Data Scientist** and **Machine Learning Engineer** with a passion for turning raw data into actionable insights.
 Currently, I am seeking full-time opportunities or internships in **Data Science, Data Analytics, or Machine Learning**.

 ## 🌐 Socials: